 In Quadropus Rampage, you are (predictably) a quadropus.
 I am not entirely sure what a quadropus is, and it’s not adequately explained in the game.
 All I know is that it has four limbs, looks kind of like an octopus, and it will mess you up if you don't stop staring at it like that.
 From the first frame, Quadropus Rampage is a torrent of non-stop button mashing carnage.
 Does this brand spanking new game have staying power, or does it come and go like the tides?

 PC gamers know the ARMA series as wickedly difficult, painstakingly accurate military shooters - the thinking man's (or possibly masochist's) alternative to the likes of Call of Duty.
 For its first full mobile game, ARMA is eschewing the first person shooter genre in favor of a tactical game: a top-down, turn-based combat system where strategy wins over speed and reflexes.
 It's a good choice for touchscreens, and an understandable one given ARMA's current fanbase.
-It's just too bad that the execution didn't pan out.

 Just two days ago I decried the relative lack of innovation in mobile gaming, and after climbing EPOCH's surprisingly steep difficulty curve, I get to eat humble pie.
 This cover-based shooter from Android newcomer Uppercut Games blew me away with its original control scheme and immersive graphics.
 It's not flawless, but its combination of mobile-friendly gameplay and and impressive presentation should make every action gamer (and developer) sit up and take notice.